saviogl/saviogl.github.io/_posts/2016-02-23-unix-overview-for-macosx-users-part-IV.markdown

 $ kill 24754
 ```

 The default behavior of the **kill** command is to send a SIGTERM signal to the running process.
-This gives the opportunity to the process to catch this event and perform its shutdown procedures to have terminate itself cleanly by closing all log files, connections, etc. If this not work, you could send a **kill** command with the **-9** option, which forces the process to shutdown without given the opportunity to handle anything prior to it.
+This gives the opportunity to the process to catch this event and perform its shutdown procedures to terminate itself cleanly by closing all log files, connections, etc. If this does not work, you could send a **kill** command with the **-9** option, which forces the process to shutdown without giving the opportunity to handle anything prior to it.

 ## Text File Helpers